mmackenzie-syd/ts-app/README.md

 3) Remove the forceUpdate and move the laps array property to the state so that deleting a lap will trigger an update when in the stopped state.

-4) Add missing styles; add basic styles; add correctly named html elements for the laps list (ul and li).
+4) Add missing styles and add basic styles to make it look prettier.
+Add correctly named html elements for the laps list (ul and li).

 5) Remove the setinterval via its handle when the Stopwatch Class Component unmounts to prevent memory leak.

-6) Add type definitions to the following: the stopwatch class state; the lap functional component and input properties; the delete callback function (return a void); add return types to each method of the stopwatch class; add typecheck to the setInterval handle property.
+6) Add type definitions to the following (and others): the stopwatch class state; the lap functional component and input properties; the delete callback function (return a void); add return types to each method of the stopwatch class; add typecheck to the setInterval handle property.

 ### Suggestions for improvements